p1ckless/find-gipsy-in-caves/README.md

 # Game Information
-simple game text bassed
+simple game text bassed.
-create for learning purpose
+create for learning purpose.
 the goal is find GIPSY hidden in 4 caves

 # features